gyorilab/emmaa/doc/reports/askee_month12_report.rst

 surrounding COVID-19.
 Since the beginning of 2021 the model has increased by 56% in terms of the number of papers processed.
 During this period, it also identified over 30,000 new unique causal statements, an increase of around 8%.
-Interestingly, while new relationships are still being frequently mentioned, the rate of new, unique, causal knowledge being published appears to be decreasing.
+Interestingly, while new relationships are still being frequently mentioned in the literature, the rate of new, unique, causal knowledge being published appears to be decreasing.

 In terms of the model's explanatory capability, the number of drug effects on coronaviruses it is able to explain (with the signed graph model) has grown